 Install-WindowsFeature UpdateServices -Restart

-- Run the post installation task command to configure WSUS:
+- Exit powershell with “exit” and run the post installation task command in command prompt to configure WSUS:

 "C:\Program Files\Update Services\Tools\wsusutil.exe" postinstall CONTENT_DIR=C:\WSUS